VCCT-MAST5112-2025-G2/my-app/README.md

 2) The lecturer slides on arc(super handy lecturer slides)
 3) ChatGpt (to help me figure out errors in my code and how to fix them)

+# final Poe
+i was able to add two more pages onto my code which were the filter page an the menu page. i placed my menu on a completely different page where the chef will also be able to add their own dish and delete a dish as well to update the menu.